-We offer a seven week, one credit course, in information literacy: WLLS 121: Research Tools and Skills, every semester.
+We offer a full semester, one credit course, in information literacy (WLLS 121: Research Tools and Skills), every semester.
 The course is designed to teach and strengthen lifelong research and information literacy skills.
-Students will learn: how to develop and refine a research topic, the role of the library in the research process, how to cite sources responsibly, as well as, essential techniques for finding, analyzing, organizing, and sharing informational results.
+Students will learn how to develop and refine a research topic, the role of the library in the research process, how to cite sources responsibly, as well as, essential techniques for accessing, evaluating, organizing, and sharing informational results.

 Library Research Guides